lhr-solar/BPS/Docs/source/Hardware/Components.rst

     set to a pattern, it remembers the pattern with on board flash memory.
 Reason
     The strobelight is used to alert other vehicles on the road that the car is dangerous and to avoid it.
-It is also required under the ASC regulations.
+It is also required under the ASC regulations(9.4.G).